corrode/corrode.github.io/content/mentorship/_index.md

 <h3>Recognize <span class="highlight">Good Rust</span></h3>
 <p>Bring a design you are unsure about, code you need to review, or a project you want to ship.
 We compare alternatives and make the trade-offs explicit.</p>
 <img src="/mentorship/ferris-master.png" alt="Ferris the Crab as a Wizard" class="pro-value-image" />
-<p>You leave with clearer mental models and concrete next steps.
+<p>You leave with a clearer understanding and concrete next steps.
 The goal is for you to handle the implementation.</p>
 </article>

 <article class="pro-value-item">